 Under the Corporate Services Agreement, Comverse formerly provided us with maintenance services for general liability and other insurance policies held by Comverse under which we were covered.
 As of calendar 2007, we obtained our own insurance policies, including our own directors' and officers' insurance policy.
 In the past, we also received certain administration services with respect to employee benefit plans, legal support, and public relations support under this agreement.
 Following a period of transition, responsibility for these activities was fully transferred to us and we now handle all of these functions ourselves.
-For the years ended January 31, 2008 and 2007, we recorded expenses of \$0.3 million, and \$0.6 million, respectively, for the services provided by Comverse under this agreement.
-There were no such expenses incurred for the year ended January 31, 2009, as this agreement was terminated effective July 31, 2007.
+For the year ended January 31, 2008, we recorded expenses of \$0.3 million for the services provided by Comverse under this agreement.
+There were no such expenses incurred for the years ended January 31, 2010 and January 31, 2009, as this agreement was terminated effective July 31, 2007.